 “Listen not to me, but to the Logos.”

 “Jesus Christ is the only proper Son who has been begotten by God, being his Logos and First-begotten, and Power; and, becoming man according to his will.”

 What can Christians learn from Justin Martyr’s approach to non-Christians today?
 Please comment below and don’t forget to subscribe.
 Thank you!

-From Amazon: “St. Justin Martyr was a Christian apologist, born at Flavia Neapolis, about A.D.
+From Amazon: “St. Justin Martyr was a Christian apologist.
+He was born at Flavia Neapolis, about A.D.
 100, converted to Christianity about A.D.
-130, taught and defended the Christian religion in Asia Minor and at Rome, where he suffered martyrdom about the year 165.
+130. He taught and defended the Christian religion in Asia Minor and at Rome.
+It was where he suffered martyrdom about the year 165.
 Two “Apologies” bearing his name and his “Dialogue with the Jew Tryphon” have come down to us.
 Leo XIII had a Mass and an Office composed in his honour and set his feast for 14 April.
 He is regarded as the foremost interpreter of the theory of the Logos in the 2nd century.”

 - St. Justin Martyr, Catholic Faith and Reason website: https://www.catholicfaithandreason.org/st-justin-the-martyr-105-165-ad.html